-Efficient Packaging in the Warehouse
+Efficient Packaging Methods in a Warehouse

 Almost every product we purchase as a consumer or a business is packaged.
 The packaging was initially intended to provide protection for the item as it is being handled in the warehouse or when the item is being shipped.
 Packaging can be extremely elaborate, and for the consumer, it can be an art form to entice you to make a purchase.
 For businesses, the packaging on an item should be sufficient to limit any damage to the item as it is moved in the warehouse.